Disney's Art of Animation Resort

 Room size: 565 sq. ft (Family Suites) / 277 sq. ft (Standard Rooms)

-While the Art of Animation resort is considered a 'value' resorts, it defies comparison to other resorts in the same category.
-This resort is comprised mostly of Family suites, making the average price for a room considerably higher than what you would find at Pop Century right next door.
+While the Art of Animation is considered a 'value' resort, it defies comparison to other resorts in the same category.
+This resort is comprised mostly of Family Suites with one of its four sections having standard rooms, making the average price for a room considerably higher than what you would find at Pop Century right next door.
 Beyond the price differences, virtually every aspect of this resort is several notches above the other value properties at Walt Disney World.

 The detail doesn't stop outside.
 Every fixture in the rooms fits the theme.
 The Finding Nemo rooms have coral-shaped chairs and ceiling lights that look like bubbles.
 The bathroom is designed like the submarine scene in the movie, right down to the porthole that serves as a mirror.
 Lion King fans will love Zazu performing on the headboards and Pumbaa and Timon decorating the shower curtain.
 Cars suites are located inside the "Cozy Cone Motel" and the theme in the room definately evokes the 'motel' feel.
 Tool chests serve as drawers and storage spaces, while a map of Radiator Springs adorns the top of the coffee table.